kennytv/list-of-shame/README.md

   the [least premium way possible](https://github.com/kennytv/list-of-shame/issues/77).
 * Purpur - What if someone made a fork instead of just creating plugins doing the same things?
 * [ClearLagg](https://www.spigotmc.org/resources/clearlagg.68271/) - Causes more lag than it removes and doesn't even know its own name.
+* [gitmoji](https://github.com/carloscuesta/gitmoji) - Using emojis on commit messages provides an easy way of identifying the purpose or intention of a commit with only looking at the emojis used... as long as you can learn the intended, sometimes overlapping use of 80 only vaguely cohesive emojis by heart (guess what 🍱 means).
 * [FastAsyncWorldEdit](https://www.spigotmc.org/resources/fast-async-worldedit.13932) - Fast, fast at breaking things.
 * [AsyncWorldEdit](https://www.spigotmc.org/resources/asyncworldedit-premium.9661/) - Like FAWE, but slower and breaking the WorldEdit license.
-* [CMI](https://www.spigotmc.org/resources/cmi.3742/), "Over 280 must have bugs for your server!" - A substitute for EssentialsX for the people that think paid=good.
+* [CMI](https://www.spigotmc.org/resources/cmi.3742/) - A substitute for EssentialsX for the people that think paid=good.
 * [SkinsRestorer](https://github.com/SkinsRestorer/SkinsRestorerX) - `System.out.println("[SkinsRestorer] ")`, `try {} catch (Exception e) {}`".
 * [ViaVersion](https://github.com/ViaVersion/ViaVersion) - Continuously allows evil to exist.
 * [ProtocolSupport](https://www.spigotmc.org/resources/protocolsupport.7201/) - Like ViaBackwards, just with even